Rohde-Schwarz/rs-jerry-setup/README_DELL_R640.md

 b3:02.0 Ethernet controller: Intel Corporation Ethernet Virtual Function 700 Series (rev 02) b3:0a.0 Ethernet controller: Intel Corporation Ethernet Virtual Function 700 Series (rev 02)
 ```

+# GUI installation

+If you need the server to run a GUI, please be aware that many Linux desktops install a standby handler that sends the server into suspend mode after a certain period
+of "inactivity".
+Should you need both access to command line and GUI, it is advised to disable the automatic standby in the Power settings of your desktop environment.